Tabindex: it rarely pays to be positive

 tabindex="-1"

-It can also be used to allow focus to be programmatically set to an element that would otherwise not be able to receive focus, nor should be in the document’s tab order.
-For example, a heading with is the target of a skip link.
+The attribute can also be used to allow focus to be programmatically set to an element that would otherwise not be able to receive focus, but also should not be in the document’s tab order.
+For example, a heading that is the target of a skip link.

-The value of the negative integer makes no difference when declared. e.g. tabindex="-1"
+The value of the negative integer makes no difference when declared.
+For instance, tabindex="-1"

 and tabindex="-100"